garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 5 Routing.md

     originPoint = nil
     ```

-1. Open `Main.storyboard` and add a new button to enable routing.
-Make it very similar to the buffer and query button, but use the `routing` image.
-Set constraints, size, and all else as with previous buttons.
-Most importantly, change the button type to **Push On Push Off**.
+1. Open `Main.storyboard` and add a **Button** above the buffer and query button.
+Use the `routing` image for this button and `gray_background` for the button's background.
+To make it appear as a toggle button, change **State Config** to **Selected** and use `routing_selected` as the image and `gray_background` as the background.
+Make the size 50x50.

 1. Open `ViewController.swift` in the Assistant Editor.
-Right-click and drag both the buffer and query button and the routing button, one at a time, to create an Outlet connection for each in the `ViewController` class:
+Control-click and drag both the buffer and query button and the routing button, one at a time, to create an Outlet connection for each in the `ViewController` class:

     ```
-    @IBOutlet weak var button_bufferAndQuery: NSButton!
+    @IBOutlet weak var button_bufferAndQuery: UIButton!
-    @IBOutlet weak var button_routing: NSButton!
+    @IBOutlet weak var button_routing: UIButton!
     ```

 1. Right-click and drag the routing button to create an Action connection in the `ViewController` class: